Rähinä Records

-Rähinä Records is the biggest independent rap label in Finland.
+Rähinä Records is an independent rap label in Finland.
 It was founded 1998 by Elastinen, Iso H, Andu, Tasis, and Uniikki, and started actual business in 2003.
 The name Rähinä Records is a brand name.
-The company also has a sublabel Alarm Entertainment to release artists outside the Rähinä Label.
+The company also has a sublabel Alarm Entertainment.
 Rähinä Records expanded in 2005, and started producing videos.
 In charge of Rähinä Films is a young director promise Lauri Aalto.
 Rähinä Records Oy continues to grow and started a clothing line called "Varuste" in 2006.